blink97/fast_spell_checking/README.md

     * Can be use with file
         * cat test.txt | ./TextMiningApp /path/to/dict.bin

+## Documentation
+Documentation with doxygen is available :

+* doxygen DoxygenConfig
+* firefox (or chromium) doc/html/index.html

+## Warning

+The program didn't respect the RAM limitation.
+To use the program their are a dict.bin in the directory input/ at the root.
+It's the serialize dictonary of the words in the file words.txt (in the input/ directory too)

 ## Design choice (Question 1)

 For this project, I build a Trie to compute all my dictionary.
 I use that structure because is easy to implement and fast to use.